• Skip to primary navigation

 breaking apart oopsie keto cloud bread

 Looking at the ingredients may give you a hint.
-All you need is eggs, cream cheese, a dash of salt, and a pinch of cream of tartar.
+All you need is:

-Wondering what cloud bread keto friendly toppings to try?
-For a yummy breakfast treat, slather them with some raspberry chia jam.
-Or for a tasty lunch, top them with keto pizza sauce and some mozzarella for a quick keto pizza!
+For a yummy breakfast treat, slather them with raspberry chia jam and some nut butter.
+Or, for a tasty lunch, top them with keto pizza sauce and some mozzarella for a quick keto pizza!

 With nearly zero carbs, there are so many possibilities.